hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 This document outlines the procedure for using the Terraform Enterprise installer to set up Terraform Enterprise on a customer-controlled machine.

--> **Important:** Before you begin, consult [Preflight](../before-installing/index.html) for prerequisites.
+-> **Important:** Before you begin, consult the [Pre-Install Checklist](../before-installing/index.html) for prerequisites.
 You'll need to prepare data files and a Linux instance.

 ## Proxy Usage